Last Updated on December 21, 2021

 Extended exposure to the elements, which can cause rust and corrosion, is another issue that might affect performance.
 Rust on the springs might prevent them from fully stretching, reducing the trampoline’s bounce.
 If you find the trampoline’s springs have corroded, try replacing them as soon as possible.

-Crossing The Springs
+Crossing The Springs for Bounce from Trampoline

 Putting your springs in different combinations can give your trampoline additional bounce.
 Before you contemplate this alternative, keep in mind that crossing springs may cause the springs to wear out faster, which means you’ll have to replace them more frequently.